finbourne/identity-sdk-csharp/sdk/docs/ApplicationsApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<ApplicationsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<ApplicationsApi>();
             var id = "id_example";  // string | The unique identifier for the application
             var includeSecret = true;  // bool? | Optional.
 If set to true, the application secrets will be returned in plain text (optional)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // OAuthApplication result = apiInstance.GetApplication(id, includeSecret, opts: opts);

                 // GetApplication: Get Application
                 OAuthApplication result = apiInstance.GetApplication(id, includeSecret);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));